2015 Pacific typhoon season: Season summary

 In September, Tropical Storm Etau brought flooding in much of Japan, with damages at least US$100 million.
 Tropical Storm Vamco made landfall over in Vietnam and caused moderate impact and damages.
 Typhoon Dujuan, similar to Soudelor, impacted China and Taiwan with total damages of $660 million as a Category 4 super typhoon.
 In early October, Typhoon Mujigae rapidly intensified into a Category 4 typhoon when it made landfall over Zhanjiang, spawning a tornado causing 29 deaths and over US$4 billion in damages.
 Later, Typhoon Koppu devastated the Philippines as a super typhoon, causing at least $230 million in damages and killing at least 55 people.
 Typhoon In-fa became a strong typhoon in November, causing minor impact over in the Caroline Islands.
 In December, Typhoon Melor maintained Category 4 intensity as it passed the Philippine Islands with 42 deaths and US$140 million in damages, while a tropical depression, named Onyok by PAGASA, made landfall in southern Philippines.
 The final tropical cyclone of the year developed near Malaysia on December 20, and dissipated three days later.

+The Accumulated Cyclone Energy (ACE) index for the 2015 Pacific typhoon season as calculated by Colorado State University using data from the Joint Typhoon Warning Center was 462.9 units, which puts it as the fourth-most intense typhoon season since records began in 1950.
+Broadly speaking, ACE is a measure of the power of a tropical or subtropical storm multiplied by the length of time it existed.
+It is only calculated for full advisories on specific tropical and subtropical systems reaching or exceeding wind speeds of 39 mph.